updated on May 10th, 2019

 However, there is more to an Alaskan cruise than a serene sojourn through one the planet’s last wild places.
 Each of the port cities is an adventure in its own right.
 The three main port cities on an Inside Passage cruise are Ketchikan, Juneau, and Skagway, each with its own rich history and unique culture.
-Following are the highlights of each of these communities.

 Do Juneau the capitol of Alaska?
 Juneau is the only capital city in the country that’s on an island, and the only way to get here is by sea or by air.
 This community of just over 31,000 people is a magical combination of frontier mining town and world-class city.
 Many of Alaska’s best soapstone carvers live and work in Juneau, the seafood dining scene is excellent, and the Mendenhall glacier is easily accessible via helicopter tours — it’s even possible to take a dogsled ride while visiting the glacier.